 I cut back my collection, but I still supplement on a daily basis.Get most of your nutrients from real foods.
 Then, fill any gaps with minimally processed supplements.
 Whole plant formulations from reputable sources generally beat synthetic isolates.
 Click To Tweet

 I see too much downside in potential pharmacological interaction from taking dozens of extracts on a daily basis.

 In a pinch, they help.

-As their name suggest, I use them to supplement a nutritionally rich diet (see my supplement stack, and the supplement brands I trust).
+As their name suggests, I use them to supplement a nutritionally rich diet (see my supplement stack, and the supplement brands I trust).

-Remember, the more you take, the harder it is to determine the effects of other lifestyle changes.
+Remember, the more you take, the harder it is to isolate the effects of other lifestyle change.